June is from Kailua-Kona, Hawaii, but is currently residing in New York. She loves to cook naturally with plants from her garden.

 - The starting point for the first row is at the base of the cone.
 Glue the shells with the largest side of the seashell facing downward, as close to each other as possible, all around the cone's base to create the first row.

-- It is up to you if you prefer the shells facing inward or outward.
+- It is up to you if you prefer the shells to face inward or outward.

 - After that, select shells with a slight variation in size to fit each row snugly with the least amount of gaps.